RaveEx12/Nigeria-COVID-19-Data-Analysis-Using-Python/README.md

 # Future Work

-In the future I will include regression lines to determine the future impact if the covid19 virus is not contained.
-I will also like to get sample data from authentic good source to measure impact through consumption, investment, and international trade) and stability (central government budgets, prices, the money supply, and the balance of payments
+In the future I will include predictive analysis with required data to determine the future impact if the covid19 virus is not contained.
+I will also like to get sample data from authentic good sources to measure impact through consumption, investment, and international trade) and stability (central government budgets, prices, the money supply, and the balance of payments.